 Broken link building opportunities are available when users land on a 404 error page.
 Links to similar pages being attempted to visit should be provided.
 The 404 error page headers and footers should include service or product landing pages.
 Similar page links should include only important product, category, or page links to the website.
 Provide a home page link and links to recent articles and popular searches.
 If a blog exists, a link should be provided for it.

 Shameless plug: you can achieve great results by sourcing broken links as part of our SEO link building services.

 The landing page can be funny, creative, or unusual.
 Google provides guidelines for customizing a 404 page.
 Regardless of the material put on the landing page, making the page useful to visitors should be kept in mind.

-An alert of 404 error on a website can be fixed by finding the mistyped link source and performing an edit.
+An alert of 404 error on a website can be fixed by finding the mistyped broken link source and performing an edit.
 A 301 redirect can also be put in place.
-The 301 redirects the incorrect link toward the web address that is correct.
+The 301 redirects the incorrect external links toward the web address that is correct.
 Not putting a 301 redirect in place may cause a business to lose customers.
-People who have bookmarked a page or used another website to link to it will not be redirected if a URL for the website is changed or if a page is deleted or moved.
+People who have bookmarked a web page or used another website to link to it will not be redirected if a URL for the website is changed or if a web page is deleted or moved.
 Ensuring customers end up in the right place is important.
 A 301 redirect also passes along link equity that Google has assigned to a page.